-A rich, dark, bold-flavored sauce is the crowning glory of this succulent grilled pork tenderloin with balsamic maple mustard glaze.
+A rich, dark, bold-flavored sauce is the crowning glory of this succulent grilled pork tenderloin with balsamic maple glaze.
 Simple and mouth-watering.

 As pork tenderloin on its own is quite bland, it needs to be marinated or paired with a great sauce.
 The balsamic maple mustard glaze/sauce is perfect.
 It only takes a couple minutes to prepare and has amazing flavor I use the same glaze on our Canadian Maple Planked Salmon, a recipe that always gets rave reviews mostly because of the glaze (and yes, the mild smoky flavor too).

 To make the grilled pork tenderloin even more flavorful and tender, I like to brine it before grilling if I have time, but it’s still great if you don’t.
 Brining, of course, would add 2-3 hours to the timing.
 The most important tip is not to overcook the meat to the point where it gets dry.
 A temperature of 140F works best for me as the meat will rise to 145F upon resting.
 If you like it with little to no pink in the middle, cook it to 145F before you rest the meat with tented foil.

 The only thing left to say about this recipe is that it’s simple, easy and tastes great.
 I love serving it with apple sauce, Roasted Bok Choy and Broccoli, Basic Mashed Potatoes or Grilled Hasselback Sweet Potatoes.